 If you’ve messed around with the colors, formatting, or placement of columns in ProSheets, the upgrade might get ugly.
 If it fails or your sheet no longer behaves as expected, delete the sheet permanently (empty your Google Drive trash after deletion) and open your backup ProSheets.

 In your backup, run the setup and make sure to connect to the same Google calendar you used previously.
 Your backup ProSheets should continue working just as your original.

 Contact me if you get into a jam.

 Menu Not Appearing

 The menu doesn’t always appear immediately when you copy and open ProSheets for the first time.
-Recommended: refresh your browser a few times until you see ‘ProSheets Menu’ appear in the menu bar.
+I recommend you refresh your browser a few times until you see ‘ProSheets Menu’ appear in the menu bar.
 If it fails to appear, make a fresh copy of ProSheets and try again.

-Thank you for trying out ProSheets and feel free to contact me if you have issues during installation, feature requests, or you want to talk about project management for hours over the phone like a couple of school girls gushing over the cutest boy in class.
+Thank you for trying out ProSheets and feel free to contact me if you have issues during installation or even if you just want to talk about project management for hours over the phone like a couple of school girls gushing over the cutest boy in class.

 The cutest boy is Kevin, btw, Todd is hideous and I can’t believe you like him.

 |August 8, 2018||* Bug Fix: Now catches an error if you delete a Project+Milestone contact from your contacts.|